Eynnzerr/h264_qpblock/readme.md

 ```shell
 mkdir build
 ```
-3. use `cmake` to compile the project:
+3. use `cmake` to compile the project. **Don't forget to edit CMakeLists.txt to change include & link path to your own path**:
 ```shell
 cmake ..
 make